 ◇ Entrepreneurship Chosen Over Secure Salaries and Employment

-However, more important than these support measures is the unwavering determination of those who chose the path of challenges.
-Greeners' CEO Kim commented, “Immersed in climate issue resolution, I chose chemical engineering as my major, left my position managing the hydrogen fuel cell business at Hyundai Motor, and returned to university to launch a startup.”
-Motomind's CEO Eom stated, “I started a company with friends from the Korean Science and Gifted Education School who shared my passion for robotics since high school; the excitement of robot development is indescribable.”
-Midas H & T's CEO Jang said, “Business isn't just about selling products but delivering value, and I wish to change the world through engineering technology.”
+However, what is more crucial than these support measures is the unwavering resolve of those who choose the path of challenge.
+Byeng-Soo Kim from Greeners explained, “Driven by a commitment to solving climate issues, I chose to study chemical engineering, left Hyundai’s hydrogen fuel cell business, and returned to university to start my own company.”
+Ki-Young Eum from Motomind stated, “I embarked on entrepreneurship with club friends from the Korean Science High School who shared my passion for robotics since high school.
+The joy of developing robots is beyond words,” while Sae-Yoon Jang from Midas H&T stated, “Business is not about selling products but delivering value.
+I want to change the world with engineering technology.”